Ankush1992/Ankush1992.github.io/_posts/2017-04-30-frequency-capping-redis.md

 ---

 Frequency capping is a very important concept in digital advertising.
 Simply put, frequency capping is a strict upper bound for an ad that can be shown to a specific user over a period of time.
 The period of time can be daily (24 hour period), weekly or monthly.
 For instance, think of an ad with its daily cap set to 5 and monthly cap set to 20.
-This means that a user with id user_id1 should not see this particular ad more than 5 times a day and 20 times a month.
-For our use case, we will consider daily and monthly capping.
+This means that a user with id 1234 should not see this particular ad more than 5 times a day and 20 times a month.
+For this tutorial, we will consider daily and monthly capping.

-Whenever an impression is generated, the ad-server receives the impression request, which is a simple HTTP request with the user id stored in a cookie.
+Whenever an impression is generated, the ad-server receives an impression request, which is a simple HTTP request with the user id stored in a cookie.
 To ensure that the user hasn't exceeded the capping limit, the ad server must compute the number of times the ad has been shown to this user on a daily, weekly and monthly basis for every request.
 Imagine that for a second.
 If an ad server gets 10000 req per second, it must calculate the daily and monthly count for this ad to this user <em> ON EVERY REQUEST
 </em>.
 Fortunately, we have the right candidate for this sort of job.
 Redis!

 Redis is phenomenal.
 It is stunningly fast, you can set it up quickly and it's easy to build a prototype.